Break periods include the following times when class is not in session:

 The commons cafeteria and Campus Exchange are closed for most break periods, therefore no dining facilities are usually available on campus.
 The Cox Hospital cafeteria is open to the public and within walking distance to campus.
 Furthermore, many departments on campus close down for part or some of the break periods – be sure to check ahead of time for hours of operation.

-Students who desire to stay in their residence hall or fraternity house over a break period, must submit a Housing Break Access Request form to the Housing Office by the specified date and time for each break (usually by 5pm the Friday before a break) and be authorized by their Resident Director or Fraternity House Director.
+Students who desire to stay in their residence hall or fraternity house over a break period (except summer break), must submit a Housing Break Access Request form to the Housing Office by the specified date and time for each break (usually by 5pm the Friday before a break) and be authorized by their Resident Director or Fraternity House Director.
 There is an additional per-night charge for residents who stay over any break period.
 Students will receive email notification if they are approved to stay for breaks.

 For students who are required to stay in their residence for a Drury-related function, their coach, supervisor, or advisor may request the fee to be waived.
 This includes athletic teams that are actively practicing and/or participating, on-campus job requirements, or other faculty/staff-approved organizations.
 The staff or faculty advisor is responsible for submitting a request form and roster to the Housing Office by the specified date and time for each break and be authorized by their Resident Director or Fraternity House Director.
 Students will receive email notification if they are approved to stay for free.
 If students do not receive approval to stay, but do anyway, they will be charged a per-night fee.
 Holding an off-campus job does not qualify the student to receive the fee waiver.